 Onboarding new developers

 “Another theme is streamlining the onboarding of new developers.
-Tunga is popular to work for, because we are reliable, treat developers fairly and pay them well.
-But we do want to offer good and stable quality to clients and at the same time be able to respond quickly to their request.
+Tunga is popular to work for, because we are reliable, treat developers fairly, and pay them well.
+But we do want to offer good and stable quality to clients and, at the same time, be able to respond quickly to their requests.
 This requires excellent onboarding and an up-to-date database with active profiles.

 Another major task is setting up the branch in Uganda.
 Tunga had started to set up a legal entity there, which is now in operation.
 It needs to be further developed so that we can optimize the working conditions for our people.”

 Reinier van Scherpenzeel definitely wants to make an impact in this position.
 “Before this, I worked for an IT consultancy company that tried to do its best for the clients, just like all the other competition.
 That is what I do for Tunga too, but the result is a lot more profound.
 Jobs are being created in disadvantaged areas; it is the difference between earning a living and nothing for these people.
 I’m very excited about making an impact like that, helping people grow.”

 Reinier van Scherpenzeel’s maternal grandfather was a sugar plantation manager.
 His mother grew up living in Indonesia, the Congo, and South Africa.
 He thinks he got the idea that the world is much bigger than just the Netherlands from her.
 “My wife and I worked in Malawi and Zambia in 2010 and 2011, and that was a fantastic experience for us; living in a fundamentally different culture, where everything is much less organized, but you also have much more freedom because of that.
 We love that.
 And the climate is also a plus for us.”